About the programme

 The programme is offered in English.

-To apply for admission to this master's degree programme, you must have completed a qualifying bachelor’s degree or a similar Danish or international degree programme which is assessed to be relevant.
-Apply for admission via the application portal.
+To apply for admission to the master's programme, you must be enrolled in or have completed either a qualifying bachelor's programme or another relevant Danish or foreign degree programme which is deemed relevant.

-Below, you can read more about admission requirements and which documents to upload in the application portal.
+Below you can read more about the admission requirements for the programme including which documents you must upload along with your application.

 With a Bachelor's degree in